JannieI/canvas-workstation-V3/src/app/roadmap.md

     - infer xsd from XML files.
 Tranform XML to SQL db table And show mapping.
 Publish to make it accessable by other consumers like spotfire.
 Which reads it as a db table, or to other bi consumers.
 Can combine XML to other data
     - can read Ems, Jms ... ??
     - expose Canvas to existing users as private preview and log keystrokes => knows what they are using, and how long something takes!!
+    -Accelator keys: accesskey="h".
+Make consistent approach for all, taking into account that browser has own set.
+Try to make it dynamic, ie use can define it!
+    - Decision required on philosophy: do we restore / remove Comments, etc with each snapshot !?
+If yes, then all in synch.
+But, can get confusing if a user added a Comment to the latest, then another user restores an earlier snapshot and his Comments are GONE!
+Also, if now add comments to older snapshot, and another user restores to a later snapshot, what happens to these comments??
+Think carefully here.
+    - Consider popup status messages, like VSCode to be more visible - maybe not needed.
+    - Considering opening message per D (might even be per user as well), that will display each time D is opened.
+How is it entered, who enters / deletes / edits it, and how is it displayed - modal (another one!), popup and for how long, and how is it closed, and how does it look to fit in?
+    - have group of D (better name ...) of severalDs = used on filtering when Open D.  Maybe called bookmarks?
+    - have D views on a D = set of filters and settings applied.
+Currently this is just another Snapshot ...
+Make it easy to switch, and then attach a VIEW to a message ...

     Data:
     ----